 Inflation Rate in Philippines averaged 8.10 percent from 1958 until 2023, reaching an all time high of 62.80 percent in September of 1984 and a record low of -2.10 percent in January of 1959.
 This page provides the latest reported value for - Philippines Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Philippines Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Inflation Rate in Philippines is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Philippines to stand at 3.50 in 12 months time.
-In the long-term, the Philippines Inflation Rate is projected to trend around 3.30 percent in 2020, according to our econometric models.
+Inflation Rate in Philippines is expected to be 5.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines Inflation Rate is projected to trend around 3.10 percent in 2024 and 3.20 percent in 2025, according to our econometric models.